sbg/adk-examples/examples/sample-qc/README.md

 This example features both a static and dynamic conditional that implement QC checkpoints in a non-blocking manner.

-This [Workflow Diagram](https://igor.sbgenomics.com/u/lizhang/adk-resources/files/5ca3b803e4b09d72da2bd70a/)illustrates the steps to complete this NGS Sample QC process:
+This [Workflow Diagram](https://igor.sbgenomics.com/u/lizhang/adk-resources/files/5ca3b803e4b09d72da2bd70a/) illustrates the steps to complete this NGS Sample QC process:

 Starting from a sample [manifest file](https://github.com/sbg/adk-examples/blob/master/examples/sample-qc/manifest.tsv) which defines the metadata of fastq files to be uploaded to seven bridges platform or already uploaded to the platform,  the workflow first utilizes [Trim Galore! (v0.4.4)](https://igor.sbgenomics.com/public/apps#admin/sbg-public-data/trim-galore/) to perform fastq reads QC and adapter trimming.
 If a number of multiple lane fastq files from the same sample failed(user defined), the whole sample will be considered as failed and reports being generated.
 Only when a certain percentage of fastq files (user defined) from the same sample have passed QC criteria such as quality filter will be sent to alignment step by [BWA mem bundle(v0.1.17)](https://igor.sbgenomics.com/public/apps#admin/sbg-public-data/bwa-mem-bundle-0-7-17/).